lucerlab/GMM-NEA/README.md

 3) Save files `GMM_NEA.R` (now an executable) and `GMM_NEA_helper_funcs.R` into the directory of your choice (usualy where binaries are saved)

-Before step 2) you may want to change the shebang line `#!/usr/bin/Rscript` to specify where your `Rscipt` binary is, as well as changing in `GMM_NEA.R` (line 52):
+Before step 2) you may want to change the shebang line `#!/usr/bin/Rscript` to specify where your `Rscript` binary is, as well as changing in `GMM_NEA.R` (line 52):

 ```